TomarShubhangi/three-tier-architecture/README.md

   - Stops all running containers started by docker-compose up

-  - Removes the containers (but not the images or volumes)
+  - Removes the containers and default network

+  - Does not remove images or named volumes

+📌 Why This Project Matters:

+This project showcases containerized application deployment using Docker Compose.
+It reflects core DevOps and cloud concepts:

+- Microservices-style architecture (frontend, backend, DB separation)

+- Infrastructure as code (docker-compose)

+- Stateless design and container isolation

+- Scalable foundation for CI/CD, monitoring, and cloud hosting

+📸 Screenshots: